nickurban/nickurban.com/_drafts/2014-03-01-the-four-dignities.md

 ### Living Drala

-When a warrior embodies the Four Dignities, he is said to have become 'living drala'.
+When a warrior embodies the Four Dignities, he is said to have become "living drala".
 This is the fruitition of meditation.
 Through it, one not only creates virtue and lucidity for oneself, but projects an environment of warmth and presence which is felt by the world.

-In this state, Trungpa said, "[one's] presence evokes the experience of the cosmic mirror"[^1].
+In this state, Trungpa said, "[one's] presence evokes the experience of the cosmic mirror"[^1] -- the pure experience of reality without reference to ego.
-Being around someone who manifests "living drala" evokes an encounter with elemental reality, and so "Heaven and earth begin to dance"[^2].
+An encounter with "living drala" reveals the lucidity and vividness of life, and so "Heaven and earth begin to dance"[^2].